ikarosilva/wfdb-app-toolbox/mcode/README.txt

-######To install the WFDB Application Toolbox:
+-------To install the WFDB Application Toolbox:-------

-1) Unzip the zip file into a temporary directory (say, "C:\tmp")
+1) Unzip the zip file into the directory you wish to install the toolbox

-2) Add the unzip directory into your MATLAB path.
-Using MATLAB's ADDPATH command.

-3) Optional (testing installation).
-To test the toolbox installation run the MATLAB script:

-wfdtest

 If you run into any problems and need to contact us, please send the entire output of this script.

+2) From within MATLAB, cd into the directory and add it to your path:

+cd wfdb-app-toolbox-0-0-1;cd mcode
+addpath(pwd);savepath
+wfdbdemo %Optional demoing of the toolbox

-######Getting help and information about the WFDB Toolbox
-For a information about the Toolbox and the list of functions associated with it
+-------Getting help and information about the WFDB Toolbox-------- For a information about the Toolbox and the list of functions associated with it
 type: